How should a high school English teacher prepare for back to school?

 What to forget:

 As a high school English teacher, my bulletin boards are interactive.
 Students often create the content of the bulletin boards, and I only provide the border and the heading.
 Students add one pagers, sticky notes, and personal touches to my boards.
 Often, the boards turn into word walls.
-All of that interaction won’t be permissible this year.

 What to employ: